LGN520/farreach-public/README_for_DistReach.md

 </br>

 - Network configuration and topology(in mininet)
+	+ you can refer to {method}/configs/config.ini.dynamic for more details.
+If you want to conduct a larger scale (more than 8 racks), you need to modify these files first.
 	+ All clients/servers/switch are in the same local area network (NOT bypass {switch} data plane)
 		* Main client: 192.168.1.1
 		* Secondary client: 192.168.1.2
 		* First server (co-located with controller): 192.168.1.3
 		* Second server: 192.168.1.4
-		* Nat host: 192.168.1.5
+		* ...... (multiple servers and controllers)
-		* Bmv2 switch OS: 192.168.1.6(as Bmv2 only simulate the data plane, we need to use an extra virtual node to play the role of switchos)
+		* Bmv2 switch OS: 192.168.1.201(as Bmv2 only simulate the data plane, we need to use an extra virtual node to play the role of switchos)
+		* ......(multiple switch OS)
 	+ bypass {switch} data plane
 		* Main client: 10.0.1.1
 		* Secondary client: 10.0.1.2
 		* First server: 10.0.1.3
 		* Second server: 10.0.1.4
+		* ......(multiple servers)
 	+ Testbed topology of programmable-switch-based network (bypass {switch} data plane)
 		* Main client (NIC: h1-eth0; MAC: 00:00:0a:00:01:01) <-> Bmv2 switch (front panel port: 1/0)
 		* Secondary client (NIC: h2-eth0; MAC: 00:00:0a:00:01:02) <-> Bmv2 switch (front panel port: 2/0)